 During high season in Punta Cana (January to April), prices usually start around 350 USD, peak season (Christmas and New Year’s Eve) is much more expensive.

 Furthermore, in case you haven’t booked your flights to Punta Cana yet, make sure to check if it might be cheaper to book flights and hotel together as a package.
 Sometimes tremendous discounts are offered when booking them together – and sometimes not.
-I’ll recommend checking your package price for Dreams Macao Beach including flights from your designated airport with hotels.com.
+I’ll recommend checking your package price for Dreams Macao Beach including flights from your designated airport here*.

 Restaurants and bars at Dreams Macao Beach Resort